The “A” Street Fight: Standing Up for Safety and Livability

-The A Street Project would replace affordable homes with an 8-story, 180-unit tower—five stories higher than our community plan allows and with only 4% affordable housing.
+The “A” Street Project would replace affordable homes with an 8-story, 186-unit tower—five stories higher than our community plan allows and with only 4 % affordable housing.
 Built on a key evacuation route near an elementary school, it bypasses fire, traffic, and environmental reviews.
-Preserve Greater Golden Hill is organizing—and preparing legal action—to defend the safety and livability of our neighborhood.
+On October 2, 2025, Preserve Greater Golden Hill filed a lawsuit against the City of San Diego for approving the project under the Complete Communities program.

 A Neighborhood Changed Overnight